 This article was updated on August 6th, 2023

 Managing fungal infections on your dog’s paws can be a difficult endeavor.
-As a practising veterinarian, I’ve seen first hand how stubborn fungal infections in dog’s paws can be.
-Early recognition of symptoms and swift action is essential to prevent further health complications.
+As a practicing veterinarian, I’ve seen first-hand how stubborn these fungal infections can be.
+Early recognition of symptoms and swift action is essential to prevent complications.

 Symptoms of Fungal Infections in Dog Paws

-As a dog owner, it’s important to keep an eye out for any signs that your furry friend may be suffering from a fungal infection.
 Fungi thrive in warm, moist environments, making your dog’s paws one of the most common areas that can develop a fungal infection.
+Common signs include:

-- Licking or chewing at their feet excessively
+- Itchy paws & licking or chewing at feet excessively

 - Brownish-red discoloration between toes and paw pads